-1. Without pushing the accelerator pedal, turn your ignition key to START.
+With your foot off the accelerator pedal, turn your ignition key to START.
 When the engine starts, let go of the key.
-The idle speed will go down as your engine gets warm.
+The idle speed will go down as your engine warms up.

 Holding your key in START for longer than 15 seconds at a time will cause your battery to be drained much sooner.
 And the excessive heat can damage your starter motor.
 Wait about 15 seconds between each try to help avoid draining your battery or damaging your starter.